chuckbergeron/etherplate/README.md

 `npm run build`

 *Note: Currently we are manually migrating contracts against the Ropsten & Rinkeby testnets, and checking the build into the repo.
-This is pretty lame.
-Ideally we would use a build script such as the [netlify-build.sh](https://github.com/chuckbergeron/etherplate/blob/master/netlify-build.sh) file and build / migrate contracts on the server.*
+This is less than ideal.
+It would be better to use a build script such as the [netlify-build.sh](https://github.com/chuckbergeron/etherplate/blob/master/netlify-build.sh) file and compile contracts on the server.*

+# Running the Tests

+Simply:

+`npm run test`

 ## TODO: